exgolden/rProxy/README.md

       SSL certificates_.
 Theres no https redirection nor SSL certificates configuration.
 Run the compose command without the detach mode, so you can confirm that SSL certificates were succesfully pulled.
+      **For now youll need to pull certs individually**.

       2. After the SSL certificates were pulled, shut down the preSSL compose file.
 Command: `docker-compose down`

    3. postSSL: Run the compose nginx configuration for http traffic on port 80.
       _this is only used to renew the SSL certificates, it also enforces https on http traffic_ and https traffic